 Born Yesterday (1950) Directed by George Cukor.
 Judy Holliday, William Holden, Broderick Crawford.
 103 min.

-Over fifty years ago, Judy Holliday won the Best Actress Oscar in this comic fable, confounding her competition, Bette Davis in All About Eve and Gloria Swanson in Sunset Boulevard.
-She plays Billie Dawn, the unruly mistress of millionaire junk dealer Harry Brock.
-Afraid she'll embarrass him in front of the congressman he is planning to bribe, Harry hires a tweedy tutor (William Holden) to smooth her rough edges.
+Billie Dawn is the unpredictable mistress of millionaire junk dealer Harry Brock.
+Afraid she'll embarrass him in front of the congressman he is planning to bribe, Harry hires a tweedy tutor to smooth her rough edges.
 Of course, everyone gets the education they deserve.
+Almost seventy years ago, Judy Holliday won the Best Actress Oscar in this comic fable, confounding her heavyweight competition, Bette Davis in All About Eve and Gloria Swanson in Sunset Blvd.

 Comedy heroines can get away with plenty that dramatic heroines cannot.
 But, unlike the madcap heiresses of 1930s screwball comedy, the wacky behavior of the 1950s dumb blonde is linked to dimness, rather than a liberating eccentricity.
 Holliday was a comedienne of shrewd intelligence and exuberant talent.
-Her not-so-dumb blondes enjoy a superior detachment from the world and were a model for the slightly later comic characters of Marilyn Monroe.
+Her not-so-dumb blondes were a model for the slightly later comic characters of Marilyn Monroe.

 (Ad from moviediva's collection)